programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Download a ZIP file of the code we will work from by clicking on [this link](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/collaborative-blog-with-jekyll-github/CollabDemo-gh-pages.zip).
 This code represents the end state of the site produced by the previous *Programming Historian* lesson on Jekyll.

-Log into GitHub.
+Log into GitHub (create an account if you don't have one).
 On the upper left of [https://github.com](https://github.com), click on the green "New" button.

     {% include figure.html filename="groupblogging-new-demo-repo.png" caption="Screenshot of creating a new repository" %}